NisarLDev/Social-Media-APP-MERN/README.md

         2 - Added to package.json the text "type": "module",

-Second attempt proven ViteJS  instead of npx create-react-app
+Second attempt proven ViteJS with jsx and swc instead of npx create-react-app

     npx create-react-app is a obsolete command